Mohamed6886/COS_IOC-Blocking-Tool/README.md

 **Author:** Mohamed Abdallah

 ## Overview
-The **FMC IOC Blocking Tool** is a desktop automation tool designed to assist IT Cybersecurity team at COS in efficiently blocking Indicators of Compromise (IOCs) in FMC.
+The **FMC IOC Blocking Tool** is a desktop automation tool designed to assist COS IT Cybersecurity team in efficiently blocking Indicators of Compromise (IOCs) in FMC.
 The tool uses Playwright to automate browser interactions.

 ---